dempe/dempe.github.io/about.md

    alt='Image of me eating a durian for the first time in Bangkok.'
 %}

-I'm Chris Dempewolf, yet another software engineer (YASE) based in Seattle.
-I set up this blog with the primary purpose of exploring my thoughts and my interests via writing.
-My interests err on the side of breadth rather than depth, but a few of my biggest are biology, computation, and culture.
+I'm Chris Dempewolf, [yet another](https://en.wikipedia.org/wiki/Yet_another) software engineer (YASE) based in Seattle.
+I set up this blog primarily to explore my thoughts and interests via writing.
+My interests err on the side of breadth rather than depth, so expect posts on a wide variety of subjects scientific, opinionated, or speculative.

 This site's title, <span lang="ja">{{ site.title | escape }}</span> (pronounced sho-sheen), is a Zen concept roughly translated as "beginner's mind."
 It implies curiosity, openness, and approaching things without preconceptions.
-It is the goal of this blog to explore a variety of new and interesting topics - always through the eyes of a beginner.
+It is the goal of this blog to explore many new and interesting topics - always through the eyes of a beginner.

 Thanks for visiting.
-You can reach me at chrisdempewolf at protonmail dot com.
+You can reach me at <a href="mailto:chrisdempewolf@protonmail.com">chrisdempewolf@protonmail.com</a>.